chrimson/classax/readme.txt

 a crowdsourced wiki database

 2017-12-08
-don't log out just with home link fix clear to include reset add null numeric values
+enable buttons only when valid don't log out just with home link fix clear to include reset add null numeric values

 TODO:
+merged parent header
 add rank field, like buttons for each row. declare constants for additional columns comment
 XML config